Joseph Robson family of early Victoria

 Family and ancestry of Pelham Ambrose Saunders 1829-1914

-The name Pelham came from the family of Ann Jones, mother of Pelham Saunders, who for generations held land at East Wickham, Kent.
-Her parents were Richard Stayner Jones 1749-97, col 1st foot guards, d West Indies, m 1782 Catherine Hester Reed (who m2 1801 John Pelham Jones 1750-1831, brother of deceased husband); paternal grandparents Thomas Jones 1713-66, originally from Portsmouth, comptroller of laboratory Woolwich, m c1738 Martha Pelham 1713-71.
+The name Pelham was from the family of Ann Jones, mother of Pelham Saunders, for generations landed at East Wickham, Kent.
+Her parents were Richard Stayner Jones 1749-97, col 1st foot guards, d West Indies, m London 1782 Catherine Hester Reed 1764-1836 (who m2 1801 John Pelham Jones 1750-1831, brother of deceased husband); paternal grandparents Thomas Jones 1713-66 originally from Portsmouth, comptroller of laboratory Woolwich, m c1738 Martha Pelham 1713-71; maternal grandparents Edward John Reed 1735-1767 surgeon of Durham city m London 1762 Anne Borrett (who m2 1769 Middleton Onslow 1732-1801).
 Thomas was child of Evan Jones m London 1708 Anna Reed (who prev m Portsmouth 1697 Richard Holford 1675-1703).
 Martha was child of Charles Pelham b 1684 who like his father was clerk of the survey royal dockyard Woolwich, m 1710 Mary Smith of family from that region, she d 1742.
-Charles was child of John Pelham, d 1719 of Deptford, landowner around there and elsewhere, m Martha.
+Charles was child of John Pelham, d 1719 of Deptford, landowner in vicinity and elsewhere, m 1673 Martha Lake

 • William Lancashire, whom Elizabeth Robson married, was an engine fitter.
 By 1859, he ran an iron and brass foundry amongst the various businesses at Clunes Iron Foundry, Main Street.
 Until April 1860, it was in partnership with Henry Thomas.